mmwillet/TTS.cpp/examples/cli/README.md

 ./cli --help

 --temperature (-t):
     The temperature to use when generating outputs.
-Defaults to 0.7.
+Defaults to 0.9.
 --repetition-penalty (-r):
     The by channel repetition penalty to be applied the sampled output of the model. defaults to 1.1.
 --n-threads (-nt):
     The number of cpu threads to run generation with.
 Defaults to 10.
 --topk (-tk):
-    (OPTIONAL) when set to an integer value greater than 0 generation uses nucleus sampling over topk nucleaus size --use-metal (-m):
+    (OPTIONAL) when set to an integer value greater than 0 generation uses nucleus sampling over topk nucleaus size.
+Defaults to 50.
+--use-metal (-m):
     (OPTIONAL) Whether to use metal acceleration --no-cross-attn (-ca):